SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The compiler synthesizes identifiers that begin with a dollar sign (`$`) for properties that have a property wrapper projection.
-Code you write can interact with these identifiers, but can't declare any identifiers with that prefix.
+Code you write can interact with these identifiers, but you can't declare identifiers with that prefix.
 For more information, see the :ref:`Attributes_propertyWrapper` section of the :doc:`../ReferenceManual/Attributes` chapter.

 ..
-Using the section and chapter in the xref because, even though "propertyWrapper" is the title of the section, it's not in title case and doesn't necessarily look like a title.
+The cross reference above includes both the section and chapter because, even though "propertyWrapper" is the title of the section, the section name isn't title case so it doesn't necessarily look like a title.

 .. syntax-grammar::